clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - Verify Your Aliases -> `Get-Alias`

 ### 72. DEPLOYMENTS
+- instead of creating pods directly in kubernetes cluster, we create a deployment
+- deployment -> kubernetes object that manages a set of pods
-- kubernetes Deployments job is to maintain the number of running pods specified
+- kubernetes Deployments job is:
+  1. maintain the number of running pods specified
-- deployment takes care of pod updates (creates updated pods -> replaces old pod instances with updated -> delete old pods)
+  2. deployment takes care of pod updates (creates updated pods -> replaces old pod instances with updated -> delete old pods)
-- you mainly read deployment logs
+- you mainly use deployments by reading deployment logs

 ### 73. creating a deployment
 - config file for deployment
 - //blog/infra/k8s/posts-depl.yaml (note: `depl` stands for deployment)
+- replicas -> number of pods to create running a particular image.
 - NOTE: deployments have to figure out which pods it has to manage (`selector`, `metadata` help with this)
 - selector -> look at all pods with label `x`
 - template->metadata -> specify that pod will have label of `x`